Azerbaijani Legion: Origins

+The sweeping initial victories of Operation Barbarossa produced hundreds of thousands of Soviet prisoners of war, many of whom were not Russian.
+All of them were hungry; many were starving.
+In a mere eight months of 1941-1942, the invading German armies killed an estimated 2.8 million Soviet POWs through starvation, exposure, and summary execution.
+Conditions in the prison camps were atrocious.

+There were no barracks or permanent housing.
+The camps were simply open areas fenced off with barbed wire.
+The prisoners had to lie in the sun, then in mud, and in the fall—with temperatures as low as minus 30 degrees Celsius—faced the possibility of freezing to death.

+The foreign Waffen beginnings were shrouded in great secrecy for fear of Hitler's disapproval, who was categorically opposed to any form of participation of Soviet citizens in the war against Russia.
+But the German army's needs on the Eastern Front induced German commanders to accept the services of volunteers to fight the Soviet regime even against the clear orders of the German High Command.

 Tens of thousands of them were Muslims, where most of them came from the Soviet Union.
 In December 1941 a top-secret memorandum ordered that the OKW was to create two Muslim units: the Turkestan Legion, consisting of Central Asian Muslim volunteers; such as Turkomans, Uzbeks, Kazakhs, Kyrgyz, Karakalpaks, and Tajiks, and the Kaukasisch-Mohammedanische Legion from Caucasian Muslims volunteers; such as Azerbaijanis, Dagestanis, Ingush, and Lezgins.

-The German courting of the Muslims was part of Hitler's schemes for bringing Turkey onto his side and to advance control of the oil fields in the Middle East and Baku.
 The most numerous ethnicity among the Muslims that served the Germans were the Turkestanis.
 The first Turkestani volunteers were integrated as a single battalion of the 444th Security Division in November 1941 and became an auxiliary force to help the Germans fight the Soviet partisans.
 Major Andreas Meyer-Mader was appointed as commander of the 444th Battalion.
-Meyer-Mader, an Austrian, had served on the staff of Chiang Kai-shek’s National Revolutionary Army before World War II.
+Meyer-Mader, an Austrian, had served on the staff of Chiang Kai-shek's National Revolutionary Army before World War II.

 According to Argumenty i Fakty newspaper, 40,000 Azerbaijanis fought for Nazi Germany, while 700,000 Azerbaijanis were conscripted into Soviet armies.